pascalpp/pascal.com/src/routes/diary/preview/[slug]/README.md

 In production, diary post pages append `?v=<imageVersion>` to their `og:image` URL.
 Bump `imageVersion` in `src/routes/diary/preview/_layout.ts` whenever the preview image layout changes and old generated image URLs need to be bypassed.

-Diary post pages are prerendered, so `svelte.config.js` sets `kit.prerender.origin` from `VERCEL_URL` when available and falls back to `https://www.pascal.com`.
+Diary post pages are prerendered, so `svelte.config.js` sets `kit.prerender.origin` to the Vercel preview deployment URL only when `VERCEL_ENV === 'preview'`.
+Production builds use `https://www.pascal.com`.
 Without that setting, SvelteKit's request origin is `http://sveltekit-prerender`, which should never appear in published metadata.

 In development, `+server.ts` logs timing for each stage to the server console: